-[S]chools, colleges, and universities are educational institutions and not courts of law.
+[Schools, colleges, and universities are educational institutions and not courts of law.
 The § 106.45 grievance process does not attempt to transform schools into courts; rather, the prescribed framework provides a structure by which schools reach the factual determinations needed to discern when victims of sexual harassment are entitled to remedies.
-The Department declines to discern when victims of sexual harassment are entitled to remedies.
-The Department declines to import into 8 106.45 comprehensive rules of evidence, rules of civil or criminal procedure, or constitutional protections available to criminal defendants.
-The Department recognizes that schools are neither civil nor criminal courts, and acknowledges that the purpose of the § 106.45 grievance process is to resolve formal complaints of sexual harassment in an education program or activity, which is a different purpose carried out in a different forum from private lawsuits in civil courts or criminal charges prosecuted by the government in criminal courts.
+The Department declines to import into \$10.645 comprehensive rules of evidence, rules of viol or criminal procedure, or constitutional protections available to criminal defendants.
+The Department recognizes that schools are nether civil nor criminal courts, and acknowledges that the purpose of the § 106.45 grievance process is to resolve formal complaints of sexual harassment in an education program or activity, which is a different purpose carried out in a different forum from private lawsuits in civil courts or criminal charges prosecuted by the government in criminal courts.